cyliong/list-ios/README.md

 This project,
 together with [list-android](https://github.com/cyliong/list-android),
-present a way to develop cross-platform native mobile apps with similar patterns and libraries, including:
+presents a way to develop cross-platform native mobile apps with similar patterns and libraries, including:
 - MVVM pattern
 - Reactive programming